Stand with Ukraine flag

 image

 • Go to the ‘Advanced settings’.
 It is better to uncheck the ‘Clean session’ parameter.
-Many brokers do not support sticky sessions, so will silently close the connection if you try to connect with this option enabled;
+Many brokers do not support sticky sessions, so they will silently close the connection if you try to connect with this option enabled;

 image

-We can send a downlink message to the device from Rule chain using the rule node.
-To be able to send downlink over integration we need to modify ‘Edge Root Rule chain’ on the ThingsBoard PE.
-We’ll need to add two rule nodes: ‘originator fields’ and ‘integration downlink’ nodes.
+We can send a downlink message to the device from the Rule chain using the rule node.
+To send downlink via integration, modify the Edge Root Rule chain.

-• Go to the "Edge management" section -> "Rule chain templates" page and click on the "Edge Root Rule Chain" to open it;
+• Go to the Edge management > Rule chain templates section and click the Edge Root Rule Chain to open it.

-• Create an 'integration downlink' node.
+• Create an integration downlink node.
 Specify your integration in its settings;

-• Set the "Attributes Updated" and "Post attributes" links from the 'message type switch' node to the 'originator fields' node.
-And set 'Success' link from the 'originator fields' node to the 'integration downlink' node.
+• Set the Attributes Updated and Post attributes links from the message type switch node to the originator fields node.
+And set the Success link from the originator fields node to the integration downlink node.
 When the attribute is created or changes are made to the attribute on the Edge, the downlink message will be sent to the integration.
-Apply changes.
+Apply the changes.

 Assign Integration to Edge

-Once converter and integration templates are created, we can assign Integration template to Edge.
-Because we are using placeholder ${{brokerIp}} in the integration configuration, we need to add attribute ‘brokerIp’ to edge first.
-You need to provide IP address of the MQTT broker.
-We are using public URL ‘broker.hivemq.com’ in this tutorial, but this could be any internal IP address as well.
-Once attribute added, we are ready to assign integration and verify that it’s added.
+Once the converter and integration templates are created, we can assign the Integration template to the Edge.
+Since we are using the placeholder ${{brokerIp}} in the integration configuration, we must first add the attribute brokerIp to the Edge.
+You need to provide the IP address of the MQTT broker.
+We use the public URL ‘broker.hivemq.com’ in this tutorial, but it could be any internal IP address as well.
+Once the attribute is added, we are ready to assign and verify the integration.

-• Go to the "Edge management" section -> "Instances" page, click on your edge instance to open "Edge details" window, and navigate to the "Attributes" tab.
-Click "plus" icon to add new server attribute to Edge;
+• Go to the Edge management > Instances section, click on your edge instance to open "Edge details" window, and navigate to the "Attributes" tab.
+To add a new server attribute to **Edge**, click the "plus" button.

 • Now, click "Manage edge integrations" icon of Edge entity;

-• Login to your ThingsBoard Edge instance and open "Integrations center" section -> "Integrations" page.
+• Login to your ThingsBoard Edge instance and go to the Integrations center > Integrations section.
 You should see your integration.
-Click on it;
+Click on it.

-• In the "Integration details" window placeholder ${{brokerIp}} will be replaced with the value of the attribute.
+• In the "Integration details" window, the ${{brokerIp}} placeholder will be replaced with the value of the attribute.

 1